 Based on the Victor Hugo novel of the same, the movie is about a young man named Gwynplaine (played by Conrad Veidt), whose father is sentenced to death after offending King James II.
 But the family's torture didn't end there; the king also ordered Gwynplaine's face be permanently disfigured into a grotesque grin, courtesy of Dr. Hardquanonne.
 Gwynplaine eventually grows into becoming a traveling actor, who makes money by showcasing his disfigurement to a curious public, all while falling in love with a blind woman named Dea.

 Gwynplaine isn't the same homicidal lunatic that his comic book doppelgänger is, but take one look at Veidt's makeup and it's easy to see where the idea for the Clown Prince of Crime started to form.
-The way Batman creator Bob Kane tells it, the Veidt inspiration was there from the very beginning:
+The way Batman creator Bob Kane told the story, the Veidt inspiration was there from the very beginning:

 "Bill Finger and I created the Joker.
 Bill was the writer.
 Jerry Robinson came to me with a playing card of the Joker.
 That's the way I sum it up.
 But he looks like Conrad Veidt — you know, the actor in The Man Who Laughs, [the 1928 movie based on the novel] by Victor Hugo.
 There's a photo of Conrad Veidt in my biography, Batman & Me.
 So Bill Finger had a book with a photograph of Conrad Veidt and showed it to me and said, 'Here's the Joker.'"